shrutisharma27/7targets-docs/_posts/2021-06-04-how-exactly-does-a-salesperson-drop-a-lead.md

 Generating leads is important.
 It creates sales and increases organic customers.
 For Converting leads into customers, the salesperson needs to be on this toes, respond back quickly, do follow-ups.
-Sometimes **salesperson forgets to do follow-ups** and the company looses a potential client.
-Which is a big cost.
+Sometimes **salesperson forgets to follow-up** and the company looses a potential client.
+This is a significant cost.

-According to what we have seen so far, EACH salesperson forgets to follow up **2 leads every month**.
-Some of them maybe junior sales, others maybe interns, but this list also includes founders of companies.
+According to what we have seen so far, **EACH salesperson forgets to follow up _at least_ 2 leads every month**.
+Even with the best CRMs!
+Founders and seniors forget because they are busy.
+Junior sales, interns forget because they dont KNOW the meaning of VALUE OF AN OPPORTUNITY.

-Even if you assume a $1000 opportunity cost, 2 misses per month is $2000 per month.
-If youbhave 10 sales guys, its $20k missing in opportunity pipeline.
+Even if you assume that each opportunity is worth a $1000, 2 misses per month is $2000 per month.
+If you have 10 sales guys, its $20k leaking from opportunity pipeline.

-In 7Targets, we have a feature of sending follow-up emails automatically, even after Sales person responds to the initial email from the prospect.
-This minimizes the human effort and increase the chances of conversion.
+In 7Targets, we have a feature of sending follow-up emails automatically, to leads who do not reply.
+Even after Sales person responds to the initial email from the prospect, where he/she thinks his job is pretty much done, the salesperson forgets to keep track of this lead, because he **thinks the lead will respond**.
+Guess what.
+Its a busy world.
+Most people you approach are anyway seniors and are out of time.
+Each salesperson must expect that his email is NOT GOING TO BE READ. **This expectation of expecting a response after sending the brochure is where sales drops leads**.
+Changing human behavior is more difficult than going to Mars.
+And here is where AI Sales Assistants come to the rescue.
+AI Sales Assistants picks up the followup tasks and minimizes the human effort and increase the chances of conversion.

-You can do this manually via your existing CRM with high discipline and regular meetings.
-Here's the explanation of how you can do successful follow-ups using 7Targets.
+You can try this process manually via your existing CRM and try to with high discipline in sales with regular meetings daily standing meetings.
+Or you can try 7Targets.
+The explanation of how you can do successful follow-ups using 7Targets is here.

 ## Step 1
 Select the files which you want to look into.
 If a Salesperson has uploaded leads using 3 files in last month, you can go to leads and select "multiple lead upload"